 If you were to step into my home during a lazy afternoon, you would find me sitting on my couch reading a book, browsing the web or dozing off while HGTV reruns play in the background.
-Occasionally, you might find me staring at a distant void on the wall while contemplating what house the young couple on House Hunters might end up buying.
+Occasionally, you might find me staring at a distant void on the wall while contemplating what house the young couple on HGTV might end up buying.
 Whatever the case, I tend to find home decor and home buying shows to be the perfect background noise for any occasion.

 With any good TV show, your brain subconsciously knows when you should be paying attention to the screen (when people are browsing homes) and when it is okay to be distracted by something else (when the couple and their real estate agent are drinking margaritas on the beach).

 Out of all of the designs I have seen, there is nothing more mesmerizing and enticing as the bold and unique colors of Moroccan architecture.
-If you have travelled to Chefchaouen, or have seen pictures of the gorgeous Morccan city, then you would know all about the “wow-factor” of the stunning Moroccan blue!
+If you have travelled to Chefchaouen, or have seen pictures of the gorgeous Moroccan city, then you would know all about the “wow-factor” of the stunning Moroccan blue!

-So, I am going to take you on a journey to Morocco, with the hopes to better understand the impacts of Moroccan blue in the design world, while sharing ways you can bring some of the bold blue colors into your own home!
+So, I am going to take you on a journey to Morocco, with the hopes to better understand the impacts of the design world, while sharing ways you can bring some of the bold blue colors into your own home!
 However, to do so– we must first explore the gorgeous city of Chefchaouen!

 Chefchaouen is a city in Morocco that is known for its blue hues.
 Historians believe that the tradition of painting houses blue started by Jewish settlers who escaped the Spanish inquisition in the late 1400s.
 Some believe that the blue represents the sky and is a reminder of God, while others believe it is a color that prevents bugs and mosquitos.

 Whether it be for faith, or to prevent bugs, or to keep homes cooler during hotter months, the city of Chefchaouen now brings tourists from all over the world to explore its unique history and aesthetic appeal.

 If you look at the city of Chefchaouen from afar, you will see a dramatic landscape resting amid the Riff Mountains.
 Your eyes will be mesmerized by the clay tiles laying on top of rooftops as your pupils bounce back and forth between deep blue and white-washed buildings and narrow roads.

-The easiest way to bring some bold Moroccon flair to your home is by adding some blue paint to your interior or exterior.
+The easiest way to bring some bold Moroccan flair to your home is by adding some color to your home interior or exterior.
 For example, you could use a semi-gloss exterior paint to redo your front door to add a dark or vibrant blue to the front of your home.

 If you would rather go more subtle, while adding a wow-factor, you can also simply paint an accent wall, or the space under each step of your stairs, or little corners or handles leading into another space!
 Paint is versatile, and you can’t go wrong with Moroccan Blue!

 However, I have added bright blue tones as eye-catchers to various rooms by using bold accessories and designs.
 For example, my sectional has a gorgeous deep-blue throw placed at its base to add functionality for cold nights, and to add dynamic textures to the room.

 Then, during a recent trip to Jerusalem, I came across a shop that had gorgeous hand-made mirrors that were lined with hand-painted tiles.
 I was immediately directed to the mirror due to its deep blue colors, and intricate details.

 The city of Chefchaouen comes alive with the paint, accessories and charms added by the creativity and artistry of settlers.
 However, the natural beauty that surrounds the mountainous region of Morocco comes from the diverse foliage found in every corner and exterior of a city or town.